 How To Use Chopsticks In 3 Easy Steps

 Here's our easy illustrated guide on how to use chopsticks properly in just 3 easy steps.
 Learn from the chopstick experts.
-Instructions for both right and left hand people.
+Instructions for both right and left handed people.

 Follow our simple and easy steps to eating with chopsticks, try our practice tips, check out our etiquette pointers, and in no time you'll be using them like a pro.

 How to Hold Chopsticks Quick Summary: